hally9k/redux-graphql-subscriptions/README.md

 ```
 import { subscribe, unsubscribe } from 'redux-graphql-subscriptions'

-export const subscribeToNewComments = () => subscribe(newComment)
+export const subscribeToNewComments = () => subscribe({ ...newComment, { channel: 'one' } })
-export const unsubscribeFromNewComments = () => unsubscribe(newComment.id)
+export const unsubscribeFromNewComments = () => unsubscribe('one')

 // Subscription object
 const newComment = {
-    id: 'newComment',
     query: newCommentSubscription,
     success: receivedNewComment,
     failure: receivedNewCommentWithErrors,
 }
 ```

-- You can use those action creators in your lifcycle hooks to subscribe and unsubscribe from subscriptions that a component is dependent upon like this...
+- You can use those action creators in your lifecycle hooks to subscribe and unsubscribe from subscriptions that a component is dependent upon like this...

 ```
     componentWillMount() {